EyeTrackVR/EyeTrackVR/README.md

 > **Note**: This project is in development and is not fully finished

+## Documentation
-# Please check out our [documentation site.](https://redhawk989.github.io/EyeTrackVR/)
+Please check out our [documentation site.](https://redhawk989.github.io/EyeTrackVR/)

 ## Hardware

 3d files for mounting brackets will be found [here](https://github.com/RedHawk989/EyeTrackVR-Hardware) IR emitter files are also located there.
+For more info please reference our [documentation site](https://redhawk989.github.io/EyeTrackVR/parts-list/)

+## ESP-CAM Firmware

+Current work has been with our official firmware by `lorow`, found [here](https://github.com/lorow/OpenIris).

+## Headset support

+Any headset that can fit the camera and LEDs can likely be supported, however, mounts may not have been made for it.
+Please reference to our [parts list](https://redhawk989.github.io/EyeTrackVR/parts-list/#other-parts) for details.

 ## About IR Emitter Safety

 Please *exercise extreme caution* when messing around with IR emitters.
 <ins>Once safety testing has been completed links and files will be provided for the emitters</ins>.
 Please make sure you know what you are doing when assembling the IR emitters.
  <ins>**DO NOT BYPASS (OR NOT DO) ANY SAFETY FEATURES PUT IN PLACE**</ins>.
 This can result in irreversible bodily harm.
 The safety measures were put in place to REDUCE the potential failure risk.
-All further safety responsibilities is on the user.
+All further safety responsibilities are on the user.
 This includes visually checking with an IR camera that the brightness is correct and making sure you do not feel warmth.

-> **Warning**: Make sure you are using **NON-focused** emitters and at around ***5ma total power***.
+> **Warning**: Make sure you are using **NON-focused** emitters and at around ***5ma-8ma total power per eye***.

 [Effect of infrared radiation on the lens](./docs/Reference_Docs/saftey/effect_of_ir_on_the_lens.pdf)